BOYS AND GIRLS TENNIS

 All rules for league play and division tournament play apply with the following exceptions:

-1. The draw shall be 32 singles and 16 doubles.
-Each division shall send eight singles and four doubles teams.
-(Approved 3/14/16)
+1. The draw shall be 32 singles and 32 doubles.
+Each division shall send eight singles and 8 doubles teams.
+(Revised 11/24)

 2. The sport chairman shall coordinate, administer, and seed the tournament with the assistance of the division chairmen.